JustinMarotta13/react-parcel-app/readme.md

 ## About
-A minimal dependency React app that uses Parcel 2.8
+A minimal dependency React app that uses Parcel 2.8.
+The app uses CSS Modules and Sass syntax in .scss files.
+The .js files use TSX syntax.

 ## Install
 `npm install`